The crucial investments in children

 Daniela is five years old.
 Every morning when she wakes up, the first thing she thinks of is preschool and her favourite teacher Carmen.

 “I am looking forward to play and to meet my best friend.
-When I grow up, I want to become a great teacher like my teacher Carmen.
-She teaches me poems, and I know some letters,” says Daniela, one of the children in the project ‘Every child in Preschool’.
+When I grow up, I want to become a great teacher like Carmen.
+She teaches me poems, and I know some letters,” says Daniela, one of the children that has been able to start school due to the project ‘Every child in Preschool’.

 710,000 children are expected to drop out of school before ninth grade over the next two decades in Romania, unless the chain is broken by a comprehensive national action plan.
 The pilot project ‘Every child in Preschool’, financed through the EEA Grants aims at increasing the attendance of the most vulnerable children by handing out food coupons to the parents as an incentive for their children to attend preschool.